guillaumeducuing/comments-react/README.md

 - **Smart Moderation**: Built-in profanity filtering using the powerful [leo-profanity](https://www.npmjs.com/package/leo-profanity) module.
 - **Customizable**:
   - Support for changing languages and text.
-  - Change color for button, text(and svg) and background !
+  - Change color for button, text(and svg) and background.
+  - Change fonts (primary and secondary).
   - Adjustable character limits to suit your needs.
   - Prevent spamming with anti-multi-post protection.
 - **Modern Tech Stack**: Built with **React**, **TypeScript**, and styled using **Tailwind CSS** for a clean and responsive UI.